MetroStar/LabelAndFraudDetections/README.md

 # From the SageMaker Homepage select "Open Jupyter"
 ![test info](images/SageMaker_Homepage.png)

-# From the Jupyter Notebook "Upload" LabelValidation.ipynb, and labelImages.zip
+# From the Jupyter Notebook "Upload" LabelValidation.ipynb, and create labelImages.zip from TestData directory
 ![test info](images/Upload_Image.png)

 # Unzip labelImages.zip in a terminal